 Where to Watch the Football World Cup 2018 in Berlin

-The Football World Cup is just around the corner kicking off on June 14th.
+The Football World Cup is well underway.
 If you’re gonna be in Berlin during one of the world’s biggest international sporting events, we at St Christopher’s know the places to head for the best atmosphere.
 Whether you’re supporting Germany or not, you’re going to want an epic venue to watch the World Cup so take note of our top places to cheer on your team.
 Beer gardens, sports bars and open-air viewings are just a few of the insane places Berlin has on offer to watch the 2018 games…

 1 TOP PICK: Belushi’s